 Comment on any facts, decisions, or conditions known as of the auditors' report date that could significantly impact the District's financial position or results of operations.
-Examples of these types of situations include the continued COVID-19 pandemic, acceptance or termination of major grant awards, claims adjudicated, natural disasters, significant increases in tuition rates, pollution remediation obligations, etc. These matters should include situations that occurred during the year and up through the auditors' report date.
+Examples of these types of situations include the acceptance or termination of major grant awards, claims adjudicated, natural disasters, pandemics, significant increases in tuition rates, pollution remediation obligations, etc. These matters should include situations that occurred during the year and up through the auditors' report date.